 Path to dotCover Home

 Leave this field blank to use the default dotCover.
-The bundled version is set as default prior to TeamCity 2017.1; after this version you can mark any of the additionally installed versions as default.
+You can mark any of the additionally installed versions as default.

 Specify a new-line separated list of filters for code coverage.
 Use